Skip to main content

 Overview

 The TrackingTime MCP Server allows you to connect AI assistants and coding agents directly to your TrackingTime workspace.
-Once connected, you can use natural language to track time, query your projects and tasks, list team members, and much more — all without leaving your AI tool.
+Once connected, you can use natural language to track time, query projects and tasks, manage data, and generate reports — all without leaving your AI tool.

-MCP (Model Context Protocol) is an open standard that lets AI applications interact with external services.
-TrackingTime's MCP server is hosted remotely, so there's no installation required.
-Just connect and start working.
+MCP (Model Context Protocol) is an open standard that enables AI applications to interact with external services.
+TrackingTime provides a hosted MCP server, so there is no installation required.
+Simply connect your client and start working.

 What You Can Do